arifrazakh/edgesac-iov-drl/README.md

 8. `src/iov_power_channel/baselines/`
 9. `results/` and `graphs/`

+This order moves from the high-level idea to the implementation details.

 ---

+## Reproducibility Notes

+To keep experiments reproducible, the project is designed around:

+- a fixed environment structure,
+- a graph-based state representation,
+- explicit logging to CSV,
+- saved comparison outputs,
+- and ready-made figures under `graphs/`.

+For robust reproduction, keep the following consistent across runs:

+- number and placement of base stations,
+- number of users,
+- area size and mobility parameters,
+- PyTorch / PyG version compatibility,
+- training steps and evaluation episodes,
+- and output file naming.

+---

+## Recommended README Usage for This Repository

+This README is written to serve **three audiences at once**:

+- **new readers**, who want to understand the idea quickly,
+- **reviewers or collaborators**, who want to verify the method and experiment logic,
+- and **future you**, who may return later and need a fast reminder of how the code is organized.

+That is why the document includes:

+- a plain-language overview,
+- a clear code walkthrough,
+- visual figures,
+- run commands,
+- and implementation-level detail.

+---

 ## Contact

-For questions about the paper or the repository, please open an issue in the GitHub project or contact the authors listed in the manuscript.
+For questions about the paper or repository, please open an issue in the GitHub project or contact the authors listed in the manuscript.